jiayunhan/perceptron-benchmark/README.md

 design from [`foolbox`](https://github.com/bethgelab/foolbox), and is designed to be agnostic to the deep learning frameworks the models are built on.

-Documentation is available on [`readthedoc`](https://perceptron-robustness-benchmark.readthedocs.io/)
+API references and examples available on [`readthedoc`](https://perceptron-robustness-benchmark.readthedocs.io/)

-Currently, you can use Perceptron either through its python API or its command line tool.
+Currently, only Python3 is supported, and you can use Perceptron either through its python API or its command line tool.

 ## Getting Started